brightway-lca/brightway-documentation/source/content/gettingstarted/databases.md

 {py:obj}`bw2io.data.add_example_database`
 ```

 More databases are provided by the `files.brightway.dev` fileserver.
-They canbe downloaded using `bw2io`.
+They can be downloaded using `bw2io`.
 You can list the available databases with:

 ```python
 bi.remote.PROJECTS_BW25